And when to use each one.

 The trust document contains rules and instructions about how the trust works, including the names of the people appointed to the roles listed above.

 After the grantor dies, the beneficiaries typically receive the trust assets outside of probate.
 Although probate is nothing to worry about, it can sometimes drag on for a long time if there are contests to the will.
 (Learn more about trusts vs wills.)

 All trusts fall into one of two categories: revocable or irrevocable.

 A revocable trust is one that you can change or revoke.
-It offers flexibility to move assets in and out of the trust and can be useful in conjunction with a will to pass high value property, like a house, quickly to beneficiaries.
-You can create a will and revocable trust using the Policygenius app.
+It offers flexibility to move assets in and out of the trust and can be useful in conjunction with a will to pass high value property, like a house, quickly to the trust beneficiaries.
+You can create a will and revocable trust using Policygenius.